 — Michel Foucault, 1978

-For the Spring 2019 semester, students in ED253 will research and write a “history of the present” based on their research of a pressing issue germane to the field of education studies. (~2000 words)
+For the Fall 2019 semester, students in ED253 will research and write a “history of the present” based on their research of a pressing issue germane to the field of education studies. (~2000 words)

 A history of the present is less concerned with understanding the past than with developing a critical understanding of the present.
 A history of the present endeavors to achieve this understanding by disclosing the historical, economic, political and/or cultural circumstances through which a current issue has emerged and by identifying those circumstances upon which that issue still depends.
 In this way, a history of the present often begins by identifying a current issue that is less than fully questioned because it assumes a certain level of commonsense.
 Yet, when seriously researched, the issue is recognized as problematic, in part, because it has been generally overlooked or misunderstood.